WHY VISIT EGYPT

 souvenirs from Egypt

-- brass lanterns and lamps with coloured glass
+- brass lanterns and lamps with colored glass

 - alabaster items